magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/create-products.md

 ---
 layout: tutorial
 group: rest
-title: Step 7.
+title: Step 5.
 Create products
+subtitle: Order processing with MSI
-menu_title: Step 7.
+menu_title: Step 5.
 Create products
-menu_order: 70
+menu_order: 50
 level3_subgroup: msi-tutorial
 return_to:
   title: REST Tutorials
   url: rest/tutorials/index.html
 version: 2.3
-github_link: rest/tutorials/msi-order-processing/7-create-products.md
+github_link: rest/tutorials/msi-order-processing/create-products.md
 functional_areas:
   - Integration
 ---

-We'll create two simple products and one virtual product.
+This step creates two simple products and one virtual product.
+Magento assigns these items to the default source.

 {:.bs-callout .bs-callout-tip}
-This step contain additional product types in the future.
+In later revisions of this topic, we'll migrate products already defined in the Luma store.

 ## Create a simple product

-We'll assign a quantity of 100 items to SKU `sp1`.
-Magento assigns these items to the default source.
+In a single-source inventory environment, you would use the `qty` field in the `stock_item` object to specify how many items are available for sale.
+In MSI, you manage quantities with a different call.

 **Endpoint**